1. Manage StreamNative Clusters

 Note

-Due to limitations with AWS IAM, when using StreamNative-managed domains, the AWS Access Module must first be provisioned with the route53 zone argument set to a wildcard (*).
-After the zone is created and the ID is known, this can then be limited to the zone ID.
+Due to AWS IAM limitations, when using StreamNative-managed domains, the AWS Access Module must first be provisioned with the route53 zone argument set as a wildcard (*).
+Once the zone is created and its ID is known, it can be restricted to that specific zone ID.

 Create a zone for a custom domain